 Staggering nature and two elegant towns

-A cycling tour through a staggering nature that allows you to experience two of the most important regions of Italy: Piedmont and Lombardy.
+Northern Italy by bike, a cycling tour through a staggering nature that allows you to experience two of the most important regions and two astonishing capitals of Northern Italy: Piedmont and Lombardy.

 You will depart from Turin, elegant and regal main city of Piedmont and first capital of Italy, very green thanks to the hills and the four rivers, and reach Milan, the glamorous capital of business and fashion in Lombardy, with its appeal of a great European city and known for its quality food and great events.